ezsystems/commerce-documentation/docs/guide/search/search_cookbook/custom_search.md

 `ProductFieldSorting` - sorting for products.
 Supports sorting by name, SKU or price in a given direction.

-`ContentNameSorting` - sorting by content Field name in a given direction.
+`ContentNameSorting` - sorts the results by content Field name in a given direction.

 ### Facets API